dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ## 1 - The Orthographic Camera and what to know first

 This is a post on the Orthographic Camera in the javaScript library known as three.js, it is not a getting started post on ether three.js, or javaScript in general.
-I trust that you have took the time to work out at lest a few basic examples with three.js, and you are now just looling into all the other little details about three.js here and there.
+I trust that you have took the time to work out at lest a few basic examples with three.js, and you are now just looking into all the other little details about three.js here and there.

+### 1.1 - Version numbers matter in three.js

+When I first wrote this post back in May of 2018 I as using revision r91 of three.js, and as of this writing I was using r127 of three.js last time I came around to doing a little editing with this post.
+With that said I have got into the habit of briefly mentioning what versions I was using when first writing this, and also when I took a moment to review how the code example work with late versions of three.js.

 ## 2 - A Orthographic Camera example involving a fun little code stack module